Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 Integrator windup can occur when a controller with an integrator faces limitations on the manipulated variables.
 The effectiveness of an anti-windup strategy depends on both the duration and the extent of actuator saturation.
 Since perfect anti-windup is unachievable, it is important to analyze anti-windup techniques under expected actuator saturation scenarios.
 To help readers understand this, an [example Simulink model is provided](../integrator-anti-windup/simulink/) in this article to demonstrate how such scenarios can be studied.

-## Exploring Windup Phenomena in Integrators
+## Windup Phenomena in Integrators

+A generalized control system is now introduced and used to explain the phenomonom of integrator windup.
+This control system is progressively refined in later sections to introduce anti-windup techniques.

 ### Block Diagram with Saturation

-Generally, the primary components of a control diagram are the controller and plant.
-The controller provides a manipulated variable to actuate the plant model.
-However, in practice, manipulated variables are limited by the actuator’s capability.
+The primary components of a control diagram are the controller and plant.
+The controller's output actuates the plant and is referred to as the "manipulated variable" in this article.
+In practice, manipulated variables are limited by the actuator’s capability.
 The figure below illustrates a practical block diagram considering the `Saturation` block, demonstrating the physical limitations of the actuator input.

 ```{image} images/control-diagram-sat.svg
     :align: center
 ```

 In this example, a simple plant model of 1/(s+1) is employed, with the saturation block located before the plant.
-Note the saturation block produces an output signal bounded to the upper saturation value of `+Limit` and lower saturation value of `-Limit`.
+The saturation block produces an output signal bounded to the upper saturation value of `+Limit` and lower saturation value of `-Limit`.
 This type of first order system is found in many physical systems where the AMDC is used.
 Examples include:

 1. Current regulation:
-    - Plant input: Voltage command
+    - Manipulated variable: Voltage
     - Plant output: Current
-    - Physical limitation: The realistic command voltage to the plant is restricted by the capability of the DC power supply
+    - Physical limitation: The power amplifier's voltage to the plant is restricted by its DC power supply

 2. Speed control:
-    - Plant input: $q$-axis current (torque) command
+    - Manipulated variable: Torque ($q$-axis current)
     - Output: Rotational speed of the electric machinery
-    - Physical limitation: The practical command current to the plant is limited by the motor's current (torque) rating.
+    - Physical limitation: The torque provided to the plant is limited by the motor's torque (or power electronic amplifier current) rating.

 3. Temperature control:
-    - Plant input: Heat
+    - Manipulated variable: Heat
-    - Output: Resulting system temperature
+    - Output: System temperature
-    - Physical limitation: The heater’s power rating (e.g., 1 kW) limits the actuator.
+    - Physical limitation: The heater’s power rating (e.g., 1 kW).

 The PI controller is employed to achieve the desired system response.
 In this article, the PI gains are set to achieve a first order response with a bandwidth of 10 Hz, i.e., $K_\text{p} = 2\pi \times 10$, and $K_\text{i} = 2\pi \times 10$.